Letter writer and gourmet

 Let's look at the menu that was served on September 16, 1839, when Weyse was the dinner guest of philosophy professor FC Sibbern.
 The dinner got these words along the way:

 “No first course! but a curious Dish: Pillau that did not taste bad Here, Actonie!
 Do you have the recipe.
-Chickens, ducks, lamb and cured ham are put on the fire with water, and the soup is boiled.
-Then brown a portion of rice groats in the soup, then put it back on the meat together with some chopped and browned onions (from which the fat is removed), let it boil again a little, and serve with small, pointed butter dough cakes. –”
+Chickens, ducks, lamb and cured ham are put on the fire with water, and the soup is strained.
+Then cook a portion of rice groats in the soup, then put it back on the meat together with some chopped and browned onions (from which the fat is removed), let it boil again a little, and serve with small, pointed butter dough cakes. –”

 Actonie was a good food interested friend of Weyse, who married his foster son.